cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 _Self closing tags can be used when there is a lack of content between an opening and closing tag_

 ## Q11 - What is autofilling and why is it important?
+_Assumption is made for Autocomplete because there is no attribute or tag named as autofill in HTML.
+Autocomplete is an attribute applied to the input text fields where the information entered by the user is available to be filled automatically in the similar text fields.
+It is important because it helps a user to quickly fill in similar information in a field._

 ## Q12 - Which attributes are always present in an img element?

 ## Q13 - Which attribute is always present for an anchor tag?